smarini/tardis-phylogenetics/README.md

 TARDiS has been successfully used on Linux Ubuntu (local, commandline), Chrome (GUI) and SLURM (hpc).
 Please let use know if you are using it on other platforms.

+# TARDiS slides
+To known more about TARDiS principles and practical application, check out the [TARDiS presentation](https://github.com/smarini/tardis-phylogenetics/raw/master/) at the [VEME Workshop 2021](https://rega.kuleuven.be/cev/veme-workshop/2021).

 # Contacts
 * [Simone Marini](https://github.com/smarini)
 * [Alberto Riva](https://github.com/albertoriva)